bongohead/econforecasting-r/README.md

 - Added automatic export of qualitative forecasting graphs for model checking
 - Added rewrite of CSM exogenous df to reflect refactoring in qualitative forecasts
 - Added split of mandatory exogenous variables (used in calc of forecast dates) from variables which can be exog for some dates, endog for others
+- Added nice charts and evaluation for structural forecasts
+- Added better implementation of structural forecasts
+- Added allowance for multiple structural model scenarios
+- Added improved error handling in model estimation procedure
+- Added weighted moving averages to structural equations
+- Improved structuring of columns on inputs.xlsx for better notation of structural input types and output types
 - Removed CFNAI and WEI from DFM inputs

 ## 2021-07-26 [v0.15]